 Indicator c).
 Community Resources for Justice policy 900.00 states, "CRJ requires that before any new employee, who may have contact with residents, is hired: (1) a criminal background record checks is conducted, and (2) best efforts are made to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse."
 The Auditor was provided information supporting all current employees have had an initial criminal background check.
 In addition to the policy, background checks are a requirement of the funding source.
 The agency also has in place a system to make inquiries of prior institutional employees.
-None of Houston House's current employees have had prior institutional employment other than individuals who worked at other CRJ facilities previously.
-The Human Resources Director and the facility Director both committed to the agency's efforts to protect clients through seeking information about previous misconduct.
+None of Coolidge House's current employees have had prior institutional employment other than individuals who previously worked at other CRJ facilities.

+The Human Resources Director and the facility Director committed to the agency's efforts to protect clients by seeking information about previous misconduct.
 The Agency utilizes a background service to check criminal and employment histories.
 The service has a PREA specific release they require perspective employees to sign to allow a specific inquiry to past concerns of sexual misconduct.
 (Prison Rape Elimination Act Questionnaire for Prior Institutional Employers).
 The Auditor was able to review the content and process map for new employees.
-As a FBOP site all employees have criminal background checks also completed by the US government.
+As an FBOP site, all employees have criminal background checks also completed by the US government which was confirmed by the regional monitor.

 Indicator (d).
-As noted in indicator (a), Houston House does not contract with any individual to provide services to the client on-site.
+As noted in indicator (a), Coolidge House does not contract with any individual to provide services to the client on-site.
 Residents seek medical and mental health services in the community.
 All visitors to the facility are monitored by staff when on site.
-The facility has one vendor who provided food delivery to the facility daily at the kitchen who has little to no contact with the clients and a second vendor who fills the vending machine.
-The Auditor was provided with documentation that a criminal Background Check has been completed on this individual and that he was educated on PREA, the clients rights and how to report a concern if he sees anything.
+The facility has one vendor who provided food delivery to the facility daily at the kitchen, who has little to no contact with the clients, and a second vendor who fills the vending machine.
+The Auditor was provided with documentation that a criminal Background Checks had been completed on these individuals.

 Indicator (e).
 The Community Resources for Justice Policy 900.00 requires all employees and contractors to undergo a criminal background check every five years.
-Houston House has only been open for less than 5 years and only the director individual had previously worked for the CRJ organization in any capacity, The Auditor is confident the process was in place to complete the required background checks as the agency is required to submit all employee, contractors, volunteers, and intern to the Federal Bureau of Prisons who complete a criminal background check on all new hires and on all employees at the time of contract renewal which normally occurs every five years.
+Coolidge House has only been open for less than five years, and only the director individual had previously worked for the CRJ organization in any capacity; the Auditor is confident the process was in place to complete the required background checks as the agency is required to submit all employee, contractors, volunteers, and intern to the Federal Bureau of Prisons who complete a criminal background check on all new hires and on all employees at the time of contract renewal which normally occurs every five years.
 The agency has completed the necessary checks on individuals in their other programs when the contract renewal has gone beyond the 5-year window.

 Indicator (f).
-Noted in Indicator (a), all Houston House employees are asked to complete the PREA Employee Questionnaire.
+Noted in Indicator (a), all Coolidge House employees are asked to complete the PREA Employee Questionnaire.
 This document asks all prospective employees about the required element in the aforementioned indicator.
 CRJ had all existing employees complete the form after it was initiated in 2015.
 The employee signs the form after they read information, including the following: "CRJ shall impose upon employees a continuing affirmative duty to disclose any such misconduct".
 The Employee Standard of Conduct document also sets forth the requirement that the employee must report any engagement in criminal activity.
 Staff understood the expectation to report any behavior by themselves or other staff.